 We have at our disposal for this analysis 30 time series of the number of fatalities and GDP for a period of 38 years.
 From previous econometric models on economic growth in the EU, it is known that the Gross National Production deflated by the price index is non stationary and integrated of order 1 I(1) (Arpaia and Turrini, 2008).
-The structural models of the number of fatalities developed in the European DaCoTA project include either a random level component or a random slope component, meaning that the time-series on fatalities are non stationary integrated of order 1 or 2 (Dupont et al., 2012).
+The structural models of the number of fatalities developed in the European DaCoTA project include either a random level component or a random slope component, meaning that the time-series on fatalities are either stationary or non stationary integrated of order 1 or 2 (Dupont et al., 2012).
+The non-stationarity of the number of fatalities is due to the dependence through the risk of the number of fatalities to the number of vehicle-kilometres, which is an I(2) time-series in most of the cases, in which it is available.

-Table 3 presents the significance of the level and slope variances in structural models of the number of fatalities and induced order of integration from models estimated within the DaCoTA project.
-There are 13 countries integrated of order 0: AT, BG, CH, CY, DE, FI, HU, IE, IS, IT, LT, LU, MT; 7 of order 1: BE, NO, PL, PT, SE, SI, SF; and 10 of order 2: CZ, DK, EE, EL, ES, FR, LV, NL, RO, UK.
+Table 3 presents induced order of integration from models estimated within the DaCoTA project.
+There are 7 countries integrated of order 0: AT, CH, DE, FI, HU, IS, MT; 9 of order 1: BE, BG, IE, LT, LU, NO, PL, SE, SK; and 14 of order 2: CY, CZ, DK, EE, EL, ES, FR, IT, LV, NL, PT, RO, SI, UK.
 As we suspect some time-series to be I(2), we carried out a set of Augmented Dickey-Fuller (ADF) test with and without trend on first differenced time series of the number of accidents; the hypothesis of unit root, which in that case means that the time-series is I(2), is not rejected for three countries: CZ, ES, and UK.
 Then from another set of Augmented Dickey-Fuller test with and without trend on all time series, the hypothesis of unit root is not rejected in all the countries but MT, which is supposed to be stationary.